Govindu1729/Software-Tools-Techniques-for-AI---mini-project/README.md

 Visit `http://localhost:8501` after the container starts.

-## Manual Submission Steps Still Needed

-- Deploy the project to a Hugging Face Docker Space and replace the placeholder URL at the top of this README.
+- Deployed the project to a Hugging Face Docker Space and replaced the placeholder URL at the top of this README.
-- Save the required screenshots inside `screenshots/`:
+- Saved the required screenshots inside `screenshots/`:
   - `trackio_dashboard.png`
   - `docker_build.png`
   - `docker_ps.png`
   - `streamlit_working.png`
-- Push the project to a private GitHub repository and add your TA as a collaborator.